The Girlie Show (concert tour): Concert synopsis

-"Like a Virgin" opened the Weimar Cabaret segment: Madonna wore top hat and a tailcoat while singing in the guise of actress Marlene Dietrich, pronouncing the word "virgin" as "wirgin".
-"Bye Bye Baby" saw Madonna, Haris, and De Lory performing with three scantily clad women in a choreographed, highly sexual routine.
-"I'm Going Bananas" was then sung in "Judy Holliday/Betty Boop/Cyndi Lauper-ish vocals."
-For the next number, "La Isla Bonita", Madonna removed the tailcoat, and performed in a blue and white striped shirt.
-She sang on top of a rising platform while one of the musicians walked around bare-chested playing the acoustic guitar.
-The final song before the encore was "Holiday"; it featured Madonna and the dancers wearing long trenchcoats and doing a military parade while an American flag was hung in the background.
-The final numbers were "Justify My Love" and a mashup of Sly and the Family Stone's "Everybody Is a Star" (1969) and Madonna's own "Everybody": the former had the singer and dancers wearing Victorian costumes and her holding a lorgnette, and the latter saw them change into white tops and denim shorts.
-Afterwards, as a red curtain fell and carnival music played, the pierrot emerged yet again, only to reveal its identity as Madonna herself.
-The singer closed the show by singing the phrase "Everybody is a Star" as the curtain fell once again.
+The Weimar Cabaret section opened with "Like a Virgin", performed in the style of Marlene Dietrich; Madonna wore a top hat and tailcoat and pronounced the word "virgin" as "wirgin".
+"Bye Bye Baby" followed, featuring Madonna, Haris, and De Lory in a tightly choreographed routine with three scantily clad female dancers.
+She then performed "I'm Going Bananas" in deliberately exaggerated, cartoonish vocals.
+For "La Isla Bonita", Madonna removed the tailcoat and sang atop a rising platform in a striped shirt as a bare-chested musician accompanied her on acoustic guitar.
+The main set ended with "Holiday", staged as a military parade with performers in trenchcoats and an American flag unfurled behind them.

+The encore combined "Justify My Love" with a mashup of Sly and the Family Stone's "Everybody Is a Star" (1969) and Madonna's own "Everybody".
+The former featured Victorian-inspired costumes and Madonna holding a lorgnette, while the latter saw the performers change into white tops and denim shorts.
+As carnival music played and a red curtain fell, the pierrot reappeared—revealed to be Madonna herself—who closed the show by singing the line "Everybody is a star" before the curtain descended once more.

-Critical response
+Critical reception

-Studio 54, the second act of the tour, featured performances such as "Why's It So Hard" (left) and "Express Yourself" (right); the latter one was performed by the singer atop a giant disco ball.
+Billboards Catherine Applefield listed "Vogue" (left) and "Express Yourself" (right) among the concert's "eye-popping moments".

-The Girlie Show was generally well received by critics.
-In his book Madonna: An Intimate Biography, J. Randy Taraborrelli wrote: "While still sexy, it was still more of an innocent burlesque rather than a blatant attempt to shock [...] this concert had the feeling of a racy Barnum and Baileys circus", and praised it for revealing a "softer" side of the singer.
-On a similar note, Gar Graff from the Detroit Free Press noted the tour revealed a more personal side to Madonna than her previous tours; he called it a "stylish, theatrical [...] sophisticated, tightly scripted, two hour cabaret."
-Thom Duffy from Billboard said the tour "transcended its own playfully erotic hype and earned kudos as pure entertainment", also noticing a "sense of humor and burlesque" that Blond Ambition lacked.
-Duffy concluded that, despite the controversy surrounding Madonna at the time, she could still "confound and excite her audience."
-Similarly, Richard Corliss, writing for Time, expressed that, "Madonna, once the Harlow harlot and now a perky harlequin, is the greatest show-off on earth", and deemed the tour "at once a movie retrospective, a Ziegfeld revue, a living video, an R-rated take off on Cirque du Soleil."
+The Girlie Show received generally positive reviews.
+In Madonna: An Intimate Biography, J. Randy Taraborrelli described the show as a "racy Barnum and Bailey circus" that, while still sexy, leaned more toward playful burlesque than outright provocation, revealing a "softer" side of the singer.
+Gar Graff of the Detroit Free Press similarly felt the tour was more personal than Blond Ambition, calling it a "stylish, theatrical, tightly scripted cabaret".
+Writing for Billboard, Thom Duffy said the production rose above its erotic hype to succeed as "pure entertainment", praising its sense of humor and concluding that Madonna could still "confound and excite her audience" despite the surrounding controversy.
+Writing for Time, Richard Corliss described Madonna as "the greatest show-off on earth", calling the Girlie Show "at once a movie retrospective, a Ziegfeld revue, a living video", and likening it to an R-rated take on Cirque du Soleil.